TR - Vomit (and/or Occasional Diarrhea) - 3 Part Program for Cats - Comprehensive Nutraceutical Supplements

 Using Vitality Science products is easy.
 We listen to cats.
 We know what they like and so we use all cat-friendly flavors.
 Most cats will eat the products.

 Administration is simple.
-The Treatment-Resistant Cat Vomiting (or diarrhea and vomiting) Protocol contains three products.
+The Treatment-Resistant Cat Vomiting (or occasional diarrhea) Protocol contains three products.
 The products are best given in two feedings.

 (1) Combine the Feline Comfort with the Luxolite and mix into wet food.

-Or, add a little chicken broth and mix into dry food.
+Or, add a little broth and mix into dry food.

 (2) In a separate feeding, administer the GI Distress.
 This can also be put on food.
 Most cats will eat it as the predominant flavor is licorice and they like that taste.